piyush26c/Canteen-Billing-System/README.md

 # Canteen Billing System 🖥
-Canteen Billing System by using Linked List and Hash Table Data Structures to make system robust and computationally faster 🚀🚀🚀
+Canteen Billing System implemented by using C++ programming language.
+Primary data structure used is Linked List leveraging its run-time space efficiency.